-Anastasia has had the great fortune of chasing her dreams of speed skating and celebrated the beauty of sport wearing the Maple Leaf.
-She has felt some of the highest of highs, and some of the lowest of lows.
-Years prior to the lead up to Sochi 2014, the loneliness she felt was a feeling she didn’t want others to feel.
-That’s exactly why she came out – at the time, as the only Olympian in North America still competing to publicly come out as gay.
+Anastasia had the great fortune of chasing her speed skating dreams and celebrating the beauty of sport while wearing the maple leaf.
+She felt some of the highest of highs and some of the lowest of lows.
+Years prior to Sochi 2014, the loneliness she felt was a feeling she didn’t want others to feel.
+That’s exactly why she came out – at the time, the only active Olympian in North America to publicly come out as gay.

 “I was incredibly lonely and unfortunately it took a huge toll on my mental health.
 I struggled with anxiety and depression for years.
 It’s funny how happiness is an inside job.
 I’m the first person to say I have the best family, the best friends, the best teammates, I live in the best country in the world.
 However, I still struggled to accept myself to the point of having very unhealthy and negative thoughts.
 I lost hope.
 I was hopeless for years.
 Regardless of orientation we all feel lonely; it’s one of the tough things about being human.”

 Anastasia believes that life is a team effort.
 You never know what may be going on inside of someone’s head and we all struggle.
-In her retirement, Anastasia hopes to continue to bring some of that positive energy and inclusiveness to the community and Canadian sport landscape.
+In her retirement – after her speed skating career was short-ended by a chronic knee injury – Anastasia has continued to bring some of that positive energy and inclusiveness to the community and Canadian sport landscape.

 “I thought to myself I want to be able to kick a soccer ball with my kids when I’m 40.
 That’s why I retired.
 My last race was in January 2017, it was incredibly heartbreaking, it was probably the most vulnerable moment of my life aside from coming out to my parents.
 It’s such an identity shift, speed skating is the love of my life.
 Aside from my relationship with myself and my parents, it’s the longest most passionate relationship I’ve had.
 For someone who has admittedly struggled with anxiety and depression throughout my career (primarily when I had come out of the closet) I had to take huge proactive measures to place that at the forefront.
 To make sure I had my ducks in a row to make the transition easy.
 Being able to be a part of something bigger such as #OneTeam, working as an RBC Olympian and with Speed Skating Canada really has helped the transition.